Matsalak-Viktoria/Titanic-Tips-Diamonds/README.md

 The main goal of the project is not only to build predictive models, but also to investigate how different data preprocessing techniques influence the performance of K-Nearest Neighbors (KNN) models.

 The project focuses on the following prediction problems:
-- Titanic Dataset - Predicting passenger survival (classification)
+- Titanic Dataset - Predicting Passenger Survival (Classification)
-- Tips Dataset - Predicting tip amount (regression)
+- Tips Dataset - Predicting Tip Amount (Regression)
-- Diamonds Dataset - Predicting diamond price (regression)
+- Diamonds Dataset - Predicting Diamond Price (Regression)

 For each task, multiple experiments were conducted using different preprocessing strategies and nested cross-validation for hyperparameter optimization and reliable model evaluation in order to compare predictive performance, robustness, and stability across different configurations.